 The document is dated.

-The document is issued within seven (7) years of the eligibility evaluation.
+The document is issued within seven (7) years of the Section (D) eligibility evaluation.

+Eligibility as a Participating Employee

+To determine whether an individual with the medical documentation described in Section (C) is eligible to be a participating employee, the NPA must make the assessment that the individual requires significant job supports to overcome barriers to employment as a result of the individual’s disability.

+One-Time Evaluations of Disability

+Section (D) participating employee eligibility evaluation will occur once for a labor position.
+If an individual changes to a different labor position, then a new Section (D) evaluation will be required.

+Each Section (D) eligibility evaluation, and the underlying Section (C) medical documentation is subject to CNA and/or Commission review consistent with Commission Policy 51.407.

 Record Keeping

 An NPA shall complete and maintain records establishing an individual’s eligibility to be a participating employee.

-An NPA shall transmit the records to the CNA in an electronic manner that is mutually agreeable to the Commission.
+An NPA shall transmit the records to the CNA in an electronic manner that is directly and fully accessible to the Commission.

 Addressing Potential Conflicts of Interest

-In the absence of a government certification described in sections (c), (d), (e), and (f) above, the Commission expects that NPAs will receive documentation from independent qualified licensed professionals.
+The Commission expects that the majority of participating employees will have third-party Government certifications and that, in the absence of such certifications, the NPAs will receive documentation from independent qualified licensed professionals.

 The Commission may approve an NPA’s use of medical assessments provided by qualified licensed professionals associated with the NPA when justified and verified as described in Section 7.